charbelias24/3dMapSLAM/README.md

 ## 5. How it works
-ROS is used to create multiple nodes
+The software is made up of 6 different nodes running in parallel:

 ### 5.1.
 ZED